 - Connect components using insulated wires following the circuit diagram.

-- Pay careful attention to the polarity of diodes and capacitors.
+- Be careful to the polarity of diodes and capacitors.

 - Ensure a secure and neat wiring layout.